YagaGauaganek/reading-notes-bootcamp/README.md

 # reading-notes-bootcamp
-## Document Content
-- Brief Intro
-- About
-- Read: 01 - Learning Markdown
-  - What is Markdown?
-  - Why do we use Markdown?
-  - What symbol will create a heading Markdown?
-  - When making text **bold** or *italicized* for emphasis, it is best practice to use which symbol?
-  - How do you create a link with a Markdown?
-  - What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
-- Growth Mindset
-  - What is Growth Mindset?

-***
-## Brief Intro
 ## About
 Hi my name is Jaga.
 It sounds more like *Baga-Jaga*, than *Jagermaister*.
 I am Culture Athropology and Social Science.
 For years I was working as na Admin in HR and then in Logistics.
 Last couple of years I have been working as IT Consultant managing with WMS (Warehouse Management Systems) projects and implementong them for clients all around the word.
 My afterwork-passion is film photography.
 I use 35 mm camera (Pentax ME Super) and Medium Format Camera (Pentax 6x7).
 My portfolio can be found on [Instagram](https://www.instagram.com/jagagalganek/?hl=en).